SciNim/numericalnim/README.md

 # Status
 This is a hobby project of mine, so please keep that in mind.
 I have tried to cover most of the use-cases in the tests but there's always the risk that I have missed something.
 If you spot a bug (or something worse) please open an Issue.
 If you want to help improve this project I would very much appreciate it.

-## Arraymancer support: Experimental
+## Arraymancer support: Most should work
-If you want to use Arraymancer with NumericalNim, the basics should work but I haven't tested all of it yet.
+If you want to use Arraymancer with NumericalNim, most should work but I haven't tested all of it yet.

 # TODO
 - Very much!